-Our board of directors adopted the Non-Employee Directors' Stock Award Plan, or Directors' Plan, in November 2009 and our stockholders approved the Directors' Plan in January 2010.
+Our board of directors adopted the Non-Employee Directors' Stock Award Plan, or Directors' Plan, in November 2009 and we expect our stockholders will approve our Directors' Plan prior to the completion of this offering.
 The Directors' Plan will become effective immediately upon the execution and delivery of the underwriting agreement for this offering.
 The Directors' Plan will terminate at the discretion of our board of directors.
 The Directors' Plan provides for the automatic grant of nonstatutory stock options to purchase shares of our common stock to our non-employee directors.
 The Directors' Plan also provides for the discretionary grant of restricted stock units.